tsmsogn/jsCanvasNinja/README.md

 # jsCanvasTransform

-jsCanvasTransform is a library can transform with handle.
+jsCanvasNinja is a library can transform with handle.

 ## Installation